kostiyaNEAR/Grants-Program/2skylab.md

 ## Development Status :open_book:

 Project has not commenced developement at this stage.
 I've been in touch with regards to the tool developement ideas with Mintbase representatives and our first step would be intergrating our mintbase store to our website 2skylab.com.
-Upon the intergration we will begin developing the tools, for the ask of this grant we are seeking to develop 2 tools which can be used on other mintbase stores.
+Upon the intergration we will begin developing the tools, for the ask of this grant we are seeking to develop 2 tools which can be used on other mintbase stores through a browser extenstion app.
 We will have a standalone with a ready UX/UI of these 2 tools, this would be available to holders of specific NFTs sold on our store, otherwise the code is open source and could be implemented by other projects on their own terms.
 This standalone app will become a work in progress, with time and progress including more of our utility tools we will have developed.

 ## Development Roadmap :nut_and_bolt: